Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic particular solution driven by bulk flows

-which is easily recovered from equation (\ref{eq:brr}) by putting the left-hand-side to zero (removing the diffusion term).
+which is easily recovered from equation~(\ref{eq:brr}) by putting the left-hand side to zero (removing the diffusion term).
 Besides, equations (\ref{eq:bpfl}) and (\ref{eq:brBdn1}) agree in the limit of small $L_\eta$ and large $r$ (outside from the boundary layer).
 For the equatorial modes, the basic flow (\ref{syst:Lamb}) gives

-The diffusionless particular solution $\boldsymbol{u}^{(p)} \approx \boldsymbol{u}^{(p)}_0$ can then be obtained from equation (\ref{eq:Lambi1}), i.e. from $ \mathrm{i} \omega \boldsymbol{u}^{(p)}_0=B_{0r} \partial_r \boldsymbol{b}^{(p)}_0$ as the BLT pressure does not vary across the boundary-layer (in the $r$ direction).
-For instance, equation (\ref{eq:brBdn1}) gives
+The diffusionless particular solution $\boldsymbol{u}^{(p)} \approx \boldsymbol{u}^{(p)}_0=[{u}^{(p)}_{0r} ,{u}^{(p)}_{0\theta} ,{u}^{(p)}_{0\phi}]$ can then be obtained from equation~(\ref{eq:Lambi1}), i.e. from $ \mathrm{i} \omega \boldsymbol{u}^{(p)}_0=B_{0r} \partial_r \boldsymbol{b}^{(p)}_0$ as the BLT pressure does not vary across the boundary-layer (in the $r$ direction).
+For instance, equation~(\ref{eq:brBdn1}) gives

 for the polar mode in a uniform axial magnetic field.
-Similarly, equation (\ref{eq:brBdn2}) gives
+Similarly, equation~(\ref{eq:brBdn2}) gives

 for the equatorial modes.
 As expected, these velocities are all of the order $\Lambda_l$.